-Bridget Martinez is a Licensed Clinical Professional Counselor and Certified Substance Abuse Counselor.
+Bridget is a Licensed Clinical Professional Counselor and Certified Substance Abuse Counselor.

-"I help people struggling with addiction, anxiety, depression, grief & loss, relationship challenges, military adjustments personality disorders, and Post-Traumatic Stress Disorder.
+"I help teens and adults struggling with low motivation, stress management, anxiety, grief & loss, relationship challenges, military adjustments, personality disorders, and Post-Traumatic Stress Disorder.
 I have over 10 years of clinical experience across a variety of settings including outpatient clinics, community behavioral health centers, Emergency Rooms, and inpatient psychiatric hospitals."

 "My approach in therapy is creating a safe non-judgmental space for my clients to be heard and gain prospective on life challenges .
-My goal is to help my clients overcome the heralds of life with a variety of techniques and resources such as: meditation, guided meditation, mindfulness base relapse prevention techniques, 12 step education, Smart Recovery Groups, and Stress management skills."
+My goal is to help my clients overcome the heralds of life with a variety of techniques and resources such as: meditation, relapse prevention techniques, 12 step education, Smart Recovery Groups, and Stress management skills."

 · ADHD management